SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 Welcome to Jona, the world first fully interactive and AI-based Virtual Race Engineer for race car simulations.

 Ok, enough marketing bullshit.
 Jona is a voice chat bot with a special knowledge about racing.
 It uses the telemetry data provided by a simulation game and a large domain specific rule set to derive its knowledge from there.
 Using this knowledge, Jona can give you information about the current state of your car (temperatures, pressures, remaining laps, upcoming pitstops, and so on), and can recommend settings for the next pitstop.
-Currently, Jona supports the *Assetto Corsa*, *Assetto Corsa Competizione*, *RaceRoom Racing Experience*, *rFactor 2*, *iRacing*, *Automobilista 2* and *Project CARS 2* simulation games through their respective plugins.
+Currently, Jona supports the *Assetto Corsa*, *Assetto Corsa Competizione*, *RaceRoom Racing Experience*, *rFactor 2*, *Le Mans Ultimate*, *iRacing*, *Automobilista 2* and *Project CARS 2* simulation games through their respective plugins.
 Using the Pitstop MFD handling for *Assetto Corsa Competizione* introduced with [Release 2.0](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Update-Notes#release-20), Jona is even capable to setup a pitstop without user interaction completely on its own.
-Step by step, this will be made available for all simulations, where this is possible (currently *Assetto Corsa*, *Assetto Corsa Competizione*, *rFactor 2*, *RaceRoom Racing Experience* and *iRacing* are supported, although the support for *RaceRoom Racing Experience* and also *iRacing* is somewhat limited).
+Step by step, this will be made available for all simulations, where this is possible (currently all above simulators are supported, although the support for *RaceRoom Racing Experience* and also *iRacing* is somewhat limited).

 ***